zorowangtt/phdthesis/source/11_chapter3_hp36_linearhomopolymer.md

 For instance, ultrafast energy dissipation from peptide helices to chloroform solvents on the timescale of 0.5 ps was observed through a collaboration between experimental and theoretical approaches.[@botan2007]
 To gain insights into how different water models could affect thermal boundary conductance, it is useful to consider the vibrational density of states of both the protein and water [@xu2014a; @agbo2014a].
 In contrast to our previous study,[@yamato2022] the present study using the rigid TIP3P water model shows that some high-frequency vibrational modes of the solvent are absent, resulting in a decrease in thermal conductance at the protein-water interface.
 Consequently, it is plausible that the vibrational energy distribution, especially for surface amino acid residues near the protein-water interface, may be affected.
 Moreover, the local heat capacities of such amino acid residues might also be influenced, leading to changes in the overall protein thermal conductivity.
-Further investigation is needed to validate these hypotheses.
-Additionally, systematic studies on the influence of solvent models on the thermal transport properties of proteins and protein-solvent systems.
+Systematic studies of the influence of solvent models on the thermal transport properties of proteins and protein-solvent interface should be further investigated to validate these hypotheses.

 <!-- ## Summary {#sec:summary-cha3}